9th Grade Orientation Gathers Old and New Friends Together

 “Will this fit a 4-year-old?” another student asked a nearby adult while holding up a t-shirt that was sized more for a preteen than a preschooler.
 When told it was a bit too big, the shirt went into the pile marked “other.”

-Some of the class stayed on campus to sort donated clothing and household linens for A Wider Circle and Interfaith Works, while others headed across Wisconsin Avenue to do some landscaping cleanup at McLean Gardens.
+Some of the class stayed on campus to sort donated clothing and household linens for A Wider Circle and Interfaith Works, while others headed across Wisconsin Avenue to do some landscaping cleanup at the Newark Street Community Garden.
 It was the culmination of orientation, which aimed to build community among the School’s newest Upper Schoolers, whether they’d been at Sidwell Friends for years or were just starting their time at the School.
 On some level, they were all new.

 “I’ve never even been into the [Upper School] building,” said Grace Quash ’25, who has attended Sidwell Friends since pre-kindergarten.
 “So even though I’ve been at Sidwell for a long time, it was really nice that we got to see our lockers, see where our classrooms are, stuff like that.”